ArduPilot/ardupilot_wiki/dev/source/docs/user-alerts-developer.rst

      - Dict of firmware=version.
 For example: ``{"copter": "4.0.1", "plane": "4.0.5"}``
      - ArduPilot release which contains fix.
 List must cover all firmwares listed in "Affected firmware".
 It is assumed that all versions between VersionFrom and this are affected by the User Alert.
 This field is an empty if there is no fixed version yet.

+   * - lastmodified
+     - ``string``
+     - Date and time that this User Alert was modified, in ISO8601 format.
+This field is automatically added by the CI and does not need to be manually added.

 Application Ingestion
 =====================